-Security products should protect the user's PC.
+Security products should protect the user's PC and ideally, hinder malware from executing and perform any actions.
 It is not very important at which stage the protection takes place.
 It could be while browsing to the website (e.g. protection through URL Blocker), while an exploit tries to run, while the file is being downloaded/created or when the malware is executed (either by the exploit or by the user).
-After the malware is executed (if not blocked before), we wait several minutes for malicious actions and also to give e.g. behaviour-blockers time to react and remedy actions performed by the malware.
-If the malware is not detected and the system is indeed infected/compromised, the process goes to "System Compromised".
+After the malware is executed (if not blocked before), we wait several minutes for malicious actions and to give e.g. behavior-blockers time to react and remedy actions performed by the malware.
+If the malware is not detected and the system is indeed infected/compromised (i.e. not all actions were remediated), the process goes to "System Compromised".
 If a user interaction is required and it is up to the user to decide if something is malicious, and in the case of the worst user decision the system gets compromised, we rate this as "user-dependent".
 Because of this, the yellow bars in the results graph can be interpreted either as protected or not protected (it's up to each individual user to decide what he/she would probably do in that situation).